gatox/pysurf_fssh/README.md

 ### Setup Instructions

 1. **Install SAOOVQE** following its official instructions.
-2. Then install `pysurf_fssh` as described in the installation section.
+2. Install `pysurf_fssh` as described in the installation section.
 3. Enable the SAOOVQE interface by editing `core_plugins/plugins.ini`:

 ```ini